AMEB video examinations

 The requirements of a video Repertoire exam are the same as the requirements for a face-to-face Repertoire exam.
-Please refer to the Manual of Syllabuses for details of examination requirements, including number of pieces and maximum performance times.
+Please refer to the Manual of Syllabuses for details of examination requirements, including the number of pieces and maximum performance times.

 Level 1 (Preliminary – Grade 4)

 For Level 1 Repertoire exams (Preliminary to Grade 4), candidates must prepare four works: 3 List works (chosen from different Lists) + 1 Own Choice work of similar standard.
 (Own Choice works may be selected from the published Lists.)

 Level 2 (Grades 5 – 8)

 For Level 2 Repertoire exams (Grades 5 to 8), candidates must prepare five works: 3 List works (chosen from different Lists) + 2 Own Choice works of similar standard.
 (Own Choice works may be selected from the published Lists.)

 Exam preparation and enrolment

 1. The teacher selects a program of work and sets an ‘examination date’.
 The ‘examination date’ will be the target date for the recording.
 This will provide a clear goal for the student to work towards.
 Of course, the recording date can be deferred, by the teacher, according to circumstances at the time.

-2. Prior to the recording date, the teacher, the parent or the candidate if over 18 years, enrols for the examination on AMEB Connect.
-Enter candidate enrolment details; select Series 60 Video Repertoire Exam; select the syllabus from the list (only available Repertoire subjects will appear); select the Grade; and confirm the enrolment.
+2. Close to the recording date, the teacher, the parent or the candidate, if over 18 years, enrols for the examination on AMEB Connect.
+The video recording must be submitted no later than 30 November.

 To enrol for a Video Repertoire examination on AMEB Connect: 1) select Series 60 Video Examinations; 2) Select the Syllabus and Grade.

 3. The enroller will receive a confirmation of enrolment.
 Details of the process for submitting the recording can be found below.